jackrabbit72380/ProjectOra237/README.md

 There are a a total of 237 themes all haveing 237 Accent colors.
-The color codes can become usefull in other future projects. feal free to use them for anything you like! yuo may change the format from .rgu to .txt if you need to.
+The color codes can become usefull in other future projects. feal free to use them for anything you like! you may change the format from .rgu to .txt if you need to.